Upright spin: Description

 Figure skating champion and writer John Misha Petkovich categorizes the upright spin into two further groups: the back upright spin and the forward upright spin.
 He calls the back upright spin "perhaps the most important spin in skating" because the position skaters execute toward the end of the spin is also executed in the middle of multi-rotational jumps.
 Petkovich also states that the forward upright spin "may well be the most exciting basic spin in skating".
-Skaters can attain "unbelievable" speed while performing the upright spin; because of its speed, it is often the final spin in a program.
+Skaters can attain "unbelievable" speed while performing the upright spin.
+Due to its speed, it is often the final spin in a program.
 Other variations of the upright spin is the scratchspin and the sideways leaning spin.
 The scratchspin gets its name from the scratches made by the blade on the ice, which creates loops or circles on the ice parallel to the tracings made when the skater's weight is centered between the center of the spinning blade and the first tooth of the skate's toepick.
 When performed extremely quickly, it is also called the blur spin.
 The sideways leaning spin is executed when the skater's head and shoulders are leaning sideways and their upper body is arched.
-The free leg is optional.
+The free leg position is optional.

 The angular velocity of an upright spin is low, about one revolution per second, but its moment of inertia is large during its balancing stage.
 As the angular velocity increases (up to five revolutions per second), the moment of inertia is decreased as the arms and free leg move towards the center of the spin.
 At this point, the center of gravity reaches its maximum as the skater stretches vertically, the moment of inertia is at its minimum, and the angular velocity is at its maximum.
 The skater ends the spin by opening their arms, which increases the moment of inertia, and they exit the spin on a curve.